wolfvictorOSI/Edge-Data-Store-Docs/V1/Egress/Egress execution details.md

 **Note:** Only streams with a single, timeseries-based index can be egressed.

-Type creation must be successful in order to perform container creation; likewise, container creation must be successful in order to perform data egress.
+Type creation must be successful to perform container creation; likewise, container creation must be successful to perform data egress.

 Type, container and data items are batched into one or more OMF messages when egressing.
 Per the requirements defined in OMF, a single message will not exceed 192KB in size.
 Compression is automatically applied to outbound egress messages.
 On the destination, failure to add a single item will result in the message failing.
 In that case the Edge Data Store will fall back to egressing each item individually, per type or stream (that is each type, each stream, all data for a single stream).
 Types, containers, and data will continue to be egressed as long as the destination continues to respond to HTTP requests - retrying previous failures as needed.